CaesarXInsanium/guile-lox/README.md

 - pass a lox file to the interpreter
 - run all tests
 - run a particular test
-- run over a set of lox files to check for any error

-I have decided, the justfile will stay.
-It is merely a sequence of scripts that are joined into one.

-Maybe a more organized more coherent series of scripts might be want I want.

 If it is not enough then I will write a GNU Guile project management software for this.